Huawei-APAC-Professional-Services/hfa/Level100.md

 ### Provisioning IAM Resources

+1. Open the `HFA-IAM/terraform.tfvars` file in VS Code and change the value according to your environment.

-1. Get the AK/SK from [Create IAM User in Central IAM Account](#create-iam-user-in-central-iam-account) and Set the environment variables with the following command
+2. Get the AK/SK from [Create IAM User in Central IAM Account](#create-iam-user-in-central-iam-account) and Set the environment variables with the following command
 ```
 export HW_ACCESS_KEY="anaccesskey"
 export HW_SECRET_KEY="asecretkey"